Both inline fixer and torque limiter, the RENCOL® Tolerance Ring is a robust, consistent and space-saving slip clutch offering mechanical protection.

 Easy to install, the RENCOL® Tolerance Ring slides coaxially into the drive assembly – there’s no need for any major overhauls to retro fit the ring.

 The RENCOL® Tolerance Ring is made from quality carbon steel, stainless steel or alloys, and uses both spring force and friction to operate.
 Its corrugated wave construction provides the necessary radial force.
+We use Spring Theory to calculate the force required to hold everything together, more details about Spring Theory can be found here.

 Instead of wasting space with separate inline fixing and a slip clutch unit, the RENCOL® Tolerance Ring does both jobs.
 You’ll save space, reduce weight and cut your costs.